 Was it easy?
 No. Was it worth it?
 100%.

-Traveling with my dog Elmo took planning, patience, and a bit of paperwork hustle.
-But every café, every hike, and every tail-wagging moment abroad made it unforgettable.
+Traveling with a dog takes planning, patience, and a bit of paperwork hustle.
+But for many travelers, every café, every hike, and every tail-wagging moment abroad makes it worthwhile.

 If you're thinking about it—start early.
 Book a pet-friendly airline and give yourself 2–3 months to get everything in order.